BigIskander/wetv_getsubtitles/README.md

 # wetv_getsubtitles
 A simple browser extension (for chromium based browsers) to open subtitles page on wetv.vip

-Extention was made only for educational purposes.
+Extension was made only for educational purposes.

 How to install:
 1. Download and unpack the content of this repository